limjiechao/canvas-gallery/README.md

 Only the current image and its tags are cached to avoid any round trip to the database and allow fast redrawing of the canvas during user interaction.

 The `imageCache` and `tagsCache` are JavaScript objects with getters and setters to facilitate mutations.
-All direct mutations happen within `canvas.cache.ts`.
-All other JavaScript modules can only indirect mutate the caches via functions exposed by `canvas.cache.ts`.
+All direct mutations happen within `canvas.render.cache.ts`.
+All other JavaScript modules can only indirect mutate the caches via functions exposed by `canvas.render.cache.ts`.

 # Canvas responsiveness